![]() |

 There are special features attached to this style of

-Pahari style of painting, in Basholi paintings, too, the artists use locally
+Pahari style of painting, in Basohli paintings, too, the artists use locally

 available colours.
 The colours are always vibrant.
 These artists mainly used